SK2006MC/Revisit/README.md

-# OfflineBrowser
+# Revisit

 A browser that stores everything locally.

 ## Description

-OfflineBrowser is a unique browser designed to store all web content locally.
+Revisit is a unique browser designed to store all web content locally.
 This allows users to access and browse their favorite websites without needing an internet connection.
 This project is primarily for offline use and should not be used for sensitive information like passwords, email, OTP, etc.

 ## Features